RealYukiSan/chat_app/pseudocode.md

   <summary>version 3.2 (optimization and best practice)</summary>

   ### key takeaways
+  - recv will batch the sendto from the client if the size of more than one sendto fits the size of the parameter in recvfrom
+    - but still wondering, How exactly did this happen?
+I mean, I think I misunderstood the mechanism since batching does not always work like that
   - memory management
     - memory layouting
     - choose the right data structure